 Healing Springs Ranch (HSR) provides a truly “Integrated Addiction Model™” which focuses on the “function” of the addiction as opposed to the “behavior”.
 This means that we identify and address the underlying “function” of ALL addictive cycles including those patterns seen in most mental health symptoms and diagnoses.
 Whether a person struggles with alcoholism, drug abuse, depression, anxiety, or is addicted to a process such as gambling, pornography, gaming, shopping, etc., our model recognizes that these symptoms all serve the same purpose- to avoid and medicate the pain.
 This unresolved pain and/or trauma, in addition to low self-esteem and poor coping skills, create the perfect combination for a desperate need to escape.

 Addiction as a Symptom

 Addiction itself is not the problem, but rather a symptom of the underlying problem.
 It is actually a solution to the problem.
 It is the evidence of an unmet emotional need, desperately trying to be soothed.
-All the symptoms and diagnoses are proof of the pain and serve the function of avoiding it.
-Therefore, addiction’s sole purpose is to numb and ease the pain.
+All the symptoms and diagnoses are proof of the emotional pain and serve the function of avoiding it.
+Therefore, addiction’s sole purpose is to numb, ease, and distract from this pain.
 The person actually becomes “addicted” to avoiding painful feelings.
 This avoidance technique becomes so ingrained, that quite often a person does not even recognize that he/she is doing it.

 Identify, Release, and Resolve

 Effective addiction treatment, therefore, must help people to “re-connect” to the very feelings that their addictive cycle has buried.
-This is done by helping the person to re-connect his/her core experience/issues with the associated emotional pain that has been separated and suppressed.
-The treatment focus then becomes to identify, release, and resolve this suppressed unprocessed pain.
+This is done by helping the person reconnect to their experiences and the associated emotional pain that has been suppressed.
+At HSR we utilize modalities that help ease and speed up this process.
+Our treatment focus is to identify, release, and resolve this suppressed unprocessed pain.
 Our program curriculum was developed with this in mind.

 Healing Emotional Pains that Drive Addictive Patterns